 Spirit of the Hill Award

-The Association of Andover Newton Theological School Alumni/ae seeks to recognize a graduate who, through his or her ministry, evidences the capacity to fulfill the mission of Andover Newton Theological School and contributes to fulfilling the purpose of the Alumni/ae Association.
+The Association of Andover Newton Alumni/ae (those former students of both Andover Newton Theological School and Andover Newton Seminary at Yale Divinity School) seeks to recognize a graduate who, through their ministry, evidences the capacity to fulfill the mission of Andover Newton and contributes to fulfilling the purpose of the Alumni/ae Association.

-This person will be a graduate of Andover Newton Theological School, a leader, faithful to his or her call, who demonstrates in ministry one or more of the following:
+This person will be a graduate of either Andover Newton Theological School or Andover Newton Seminary, a leader, faithful to their call, who demonstrates in ministry one or more of the following:

 - Devotion to renewing church and society through ecumenical witness and creative expression of the Gospel and commitment to enacting God’s ways of justice and love in the world;